A metric boundary theory for Carnot groups: Horofunction boundaries of higher Heisenberg groups

 When $\norm{\cdot}_{V_1}$ is polygonal, explicitly writing down all of the horofunctions takes a bit more work.
 Using Schilling's notation, if we let $\{F_i\}_i$ be the finite set of faces of $Q_1$ of any dimension to which $(a,b)$ belongs, then the set of all blow-ups of the norm at $p= (a,b)$ is given by

-We can also describe the horofunction boundary another in way.
+We can also describe the horofunction boundary in another way.
 As stated above, the horofunction boundary is homeomorphic to $\partial Q_1^\circ$, which is itself a polyhedron.
 This dual polyhedron can be described by the union of finitely many $(2n-1)$-dimensional faces, each of which is the exposed dual of a vertex of $Q_1$.
-In the horofunction boundary, each of these $(2n-1)$-dimensional faces is the set of all blow-ups, that is, the set of both finite and infinite translations of the principal blow-up, of $d_e = \norm{\cdot}_{V_1}$ at a vertex of $Q_1$.
-Computing this set of blow-ups at each of the finitely many vertices of $Q_1$, therefore, gives us the horofunction boundary of $(\R^{2n},\norm{\cdot}_{V_1})$.
+In the horofunction boundary, each of these $(2n-1)$-dimensional faces is the set of all blow-ups, that is, the set of both finite and infinite translates of the principal blow-up, of $d_e = \norm{\cdot}_{V_1}$ at a vertex of $Q_1$.
+The principal blow-up at a vertex will be a piecewise-linear function defined in terms of the codimension-1 facets which intersect at the vertex.
+Indeed, each facet $F_i$ of this polyhedron is defined by a linear equation $\alpha \cdot x + \beta \cdot y = 1$.
+The horofunctions in $\bhor (\R^n, \norm{\cdot}_{V_1})$ are linear and piecewise-linear functions built out of the finitely-many facet blow-up functions $\{h_{F_i^\circ}(x,y) = \alpha \cdot x + \beta \cdot y\mid F_i \text{ is a facet of } Q_1\}.$

-\subsubsection{Disjointness of ceiling/floor and wall blow-up functions}
+\subsection{Disjointness of ceiling/floor and wall blow-up functions}

-We'd now like to know if the two families of horofunctions we have found in the boundary are disjoint or not.
-We have the family $\Phi = \{\frac{\lambda^2}4(-b\cdot x + a\cdot y)\mid \norm{(a,b)}_{V_1} \leq 1\}$, which arises as the family of blow-ups at interior ceiling and floor points (plus the boundary of that family).
-As the blow-ups at interior wall points, we get $\Delta$, a copy of $\bhor(\R^{2n}, \norm{\cdot}_{V_1}) \cong S^{2n-1}$.
-In the general case, which we will call the {\em separated} case, these families are disjoint, and the blow-up functions coming from seam points will join the families to give us the boundary described in Theorem~B. There are examples, however, where these families are not disjoint, such as the one described in Section~\ref{sec:deg_example}.
+We'd now like to examine if the two families of horofunctions we have found so far are disjoint or not.
+As the closure of blow-ups at interior ceiling and floor points, we have As the blow-ups at interior wall points, we get $\Delta$, a copy of $\bhor(\R^{2n}, \norm{\cdot}_{V_1})$.
+(As discussed in the previous section, it is not as simple to give an explicit description of the functions in $\Delta$.)
+In the general case, which we will call the {\em separated} case, these two families are disjoint, and the blow-up functions coming from seam points will join the families to give us the boundary described in Theorem~B. There are examples, however, where these families are not disjoint, such as the one described in Section~\ref{sec:deg_example}.
 If we fix our norm $\norm{\cdot}_{V_1}$ on the first layer of $\HHR$, we can always find a open interval's worth of values positive scalars $\lambda$ such that the layered sup quasi-norm $\max \{\norm{(x,y)}_{V_1}, \lambda \sqrt{|z|}\}$ induces a genuine metric and whose boundary is separated.

 \begin{lemma} For every norm $\norm{\cdot}_{V_1}$ on $\R^{2n}$, there exists a positive $\lambda_0 < 1$ such that for all positive $\lambda \leq \lambda_0$, the layered sup quasi-norm $|(x,y,z)| = \max \{\norm{(x,y)}_{V_1}, \lambda \sqrt{|z|}\}$ on $\HHR$ is a genuine norm.
 Additionally, there exists a positive $\lambda_1 \leq \lambda_0$ such that for all positive $\lambda \leq \lambda_1$, the horofunction boundary of $\HHR$ equipped with the layered sup norm is separated. \end{lemma}